Lookout Mountain: Yellow fever epidemic

 When cases of Yellow fever began to increase in the United States, the Chattanooga population believed that the city was immune to any possibility of an epidemic because of its mountain climate.
 In 1878, two local residents died of the disease, throwing the city into a panic that led some 12,000 people to flee.
 Many of these went up the mountain, believing the climate would offer some protection against the disease.
 After the epidemic passed, many people complained about the inconvenient and complicated travel up the mountain, and the St. Elmo Turnpike (Ochs Highway) was created to help with access to the mountain.
 Early in the 1900s, Lookout Mountain was incorporated as a town.

 Twentieth-century tourist boom

-The twentieth century saw some wealthy businessmen settle permanently on the mountain, but its attraction as a tourist destination also grew.
-Entrepreneurs — among them Garnet Carter, J.B.
+During the 20th century, some wealthy businessmen settled permanently on the mountain, while its attraction as a tourist destination also grew.

+In the 1910s and 1920s, a number of entrepreneurs, including Garnet Carter, J.B.
 Pound, O.B.
-Andrews, and Leo Lambert — began developing, improving, and marketing attractions in the 1910s and 1920s.
+Andrews, and Leo Lambert, began developing, improving, and marketing attractions.